 How is your proposed contractor handling the design aspect of your project?
 Design is an essential element of your outdoor kitchen project… It cannot be glossed over.
 It’s a direct link to both the aesthetic and functionality of your outdoor kitchen.

 Therefore, you want to be sure your contractor won’t drop the ball on design.
-The following are just a few questions you’ll want to ask your contractor about design:
+The following are just a few questions you’ll want to ask your contractor about their design services:

 Is your contractor providing visuals?
 If they can provide a 3D render of the project, even better.
 It’s important to have visuals so both yourself and your contractor are clear on the design.
 Get it right before construction starts.
 Otherwise, it may not be possible to make changes after the fact.